pmelsted/bifrost/README.md

 #include <bifrost/ColoredCDBG.hpp>
 ```

 02-02-2018: No documentation available yet.
-As a pre-alpha version, the API might be changing in the future and it might contain some bugs.
+As a pre-alpha version, the API might be changing in the future and it might still contain some bugs.

 ## FAQ